-Many small businesses pride themselves on operating as cash-only, thinking it ties them to the past ("we've always accepted cash only and done just fine.").
-But those same businesses often struggle to make ends meet.
-It's not a coincidence.
-What worked in the past doesn't necessarily still work in an era where technology has all but obliterated cash from the transaction equation.
+Many small businesses pride themselves on their cash-only model, thinking it ties them to the past ("We've always accepted cash only and done just fine.").
+What worked in the past, however, doesn't necessarily still work in an era where technology has all but obliterated cash from the transaction equation.

 Here are eight reasons why cash-only isn't the best formula for future growth.

-Beth owns a boutique, and every day shoppers fill her store.
+Beth owns a boutique – every day, shoppers fill her store.
 But time and again, when they get to the cash register and see her "cash only" sign, they sigh, put their items back, and walk out of the store.
 She's missing out on serious sales opportunities.

-Face it: we live in an era where technology talks.
-If you're still using a hand-cranked cash register and only accepting cash, your customers will leave you in the dust, with the rest of your antiques.
+We live in an era where technology talks.
+If you're still using a cash register and only accepting cash, your customers will leave you in the dust.

-Joes Coffee prided itself on being cash-only for years.
+Joe Coffee prided itself on being cash only for years.
 It was part of its charm.
 But then the coffee shop started seeing negative reviews on Yelp, with comments about the fact that they didn't accept credit cards.
-The brand changed its tune, accepted cards, and their Yelp review "skyrocketed".
+The brand changed its tune, accepted cards, and their Yelp review "skyrocketed."

-Research shows that the average spend per transaction is 120% higher when customers pay with credit card compared to cash (Tweet This!).
-If your customers are limited to a purchase equal to what they have in their wallets, they won't buy as much from you.
+Research shows that the average spend per transaction is 120% higher when customers pay with a credit card compared to cash.
+If your customers are limited to a purchase that is equal to what they have in their wallets, they won't buy as much from you.
 If you want larger transactions, you have to open up your payment options.

 If you've ever had to wait for a little old lady to count out pennies at your checkout, you can understand the frustration of the other customers waiting in line.
 Credit cards are fast!
 With just a swipe, they're done.

 Trying to stay en vogue?
 Cash won't do it for you.
-In fact, cash transactions are expected to drop to 23% by 2017, while credit card transactions are expected to rise to 33% of all transactions (Tweet This!).
+In fact, cash transactions are expected to decline, while credit card transactions are expected to rise to 33% of all transactions.

-Remember that cautionary tale of Joes Coffee: not accepting credit cards goes beyond curbing your sales.
+Remember that cautionary tale of Joe Coffee: not accepting credit cards goes beyond curbing your sales.
 Your brand's reputation is on the line as well.
-And with online review sites, word of mouth can smear an ugly campaign before you even wake up in the morning.

-If you're in a services industry and wait around for your clients to mail you a check for payment, you'll be waiting a lot longer than you would if you accepted credit cards online.
+If you're in a service industry and wait for your clients to mail you a check for payment, you'll be waiting a lot longer than you would if you accepted credit cards online.
 Customers like payments they can make with a few easy clicks of their mouse.

-There's assurance when customers use cards: after all, there is consumer protection built into most debit or credit cards.
+There's some assurance when customers use cards: After all, there is consumer protection built into most debit or credit cards.
 Having trust in the transaction means people are more willing to spend with you.
 Cash doesn't give that comfort.

 For many consumers, those reward points credit cards offer are reason enough to make major purchases using a credit card.
 But no matter what kind of promotion you're offering, you can't compete with the cash back that credit cards provide, and so those customers go elsewhere to be rewarded.